|

 inside, he kicked off his blue suede tennis shoes and told us to make

 ourselves comfortable.
 The house was very spacious.
+He must really like to collect

 things, I thought to myself, because there were little gadgets and